Health Checks

 • Headers: A list of key/value pairs of HTTP headers to be sent to the server.

 • Grace period: The initial period to wait before performing the first health check.
 The minimum and default value is 5 seconds.
-The value can't exceed 300 seconds.
+The value cannot exceed 300 seconds.

-• Interval: The interval in seconds between two health checks.
+• Interval: The interval, in seconds, between two health checks.
 The default value is 60 seconds.
 The minimum value is 30 seconds.
-The value can't exceed 300 seconds.
+The value cannot exceed 300 seconds.

-• Restart limit: The number of consecutive failures before attempting to restart the instance.
+• Restart limit: The number of consecutive failures before attempting to restart the Instance.
 The default value is 3.
 The minimum value is 1.
-The value can't exceed 10.
+The value cannot exceed 10.

-• Timeout: The time to wait in seconds before considering the check as a failure.
+• Timeout: The time to wait, in seconds, before considering the check as a failure.
 The default value is 5 seconds.
 The minimum value is 1 second.
-The value can't exceed 600 seconds.
+The value cannot exceed 600 seconds.

 To customize and create an HTTP health check using the Koyeb control panel, proceed as follows:

-1. Go to the Koyeb control panel and select the service you want to configure the health check
+1. Go to the Koyeb control panel (opens in a new tab) and select the Service you want to configure the health check for.

-5. Change the protocol from TCP to HTTP
+4. Change the protocol from TCP to HTTP.

-6. Set the path to perform the health check
+5. Set the path to perform the health check.

-8. To apply the changes, click the Apply button to redeploy your service
+6. To apply the changes, click the Deploy button to redeploy your Service.

 Monitor health checks